hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Renamed xrefresh to xrecalc, as it mainly recalculates all the cells as and when they or their dependents become visible.

+Center the row and col addresses shown.

+TODO:LATER: Right align the cell contents, while overflowing towards the left cells which are empty.
+Indicate clipping of cell contents.